johnfairh/steamworks-swift/README.md

 ### Concept

-* Offer a pure Swift module covering all of the current Steamworks API.
+* Offer a pure Swift module `Steamworks` covering all of the current Steamworks API.
 * Leave out the deprecated and WIN32-only stuff.
 * Do not diverge too far from the 'real' API names to aid docs / searching / porting:
   I think this is a better starting point than doing a complete OO analysis to carve